 Don’t ignore any niggling unanswered questions.
-Write them down and then commit some time to researching the possible answers – you might be surprised about how it influences the decision you make.
+Write them down and then commit some time to research the possible answers – you might be surprised about how it influences the decision you make.

 It’s often said that you should trust your intuition, and this is true enough – but that doesn’t mean you should trust your intuition alone.
 Instead, test your assumptions by accruing more knowledge and experience.